 The Bathroom Situation

-A hostel’s only as good as it’s communal areas!
-The Green Tortoise Hostel has great social areas and lots of facilities that make it a great hostel.
-Here are some of it’s features:
+A hostel’s only as good as it’s communal areas, these literally make or break a hostel.
+The Green Tortoise has great social areas and lots of facilities that make it a great hostel.
+Here are some of its features:

-The Green Tortoise, like many hostels, provides free breakfast, but this hostel also goes one further… It provides dinner three times a week!
+The Green Tortoise, like many hostels, provides free breakfast, but this hostel also goes one further… It provides dinner three times a week too.
+So you don’t need to worry about going hungry during your stay.

 There are plenty of freebies, including the meals, provided at the Green Tortoise in San Francisco.
-There are also items to buy or rent and they can also act as a mini travel agent and are able to book a few bits for you.
+There are also items to buy or rent.
+They can also act as a mini travel agent and are able to book a few bits for you.
+Here are the extras at the Green Tortoise:

 - Dinner (three times a week);